jeonghopark/PartPacker/README.md

 ### Install

-We rely on `torch` with CUDA installed correctly.
+We rely on `torch` with CUDA installed correctly (tested with torch 2.5.1 + CUDA 12.1).

 ```bash
 pip install -r requirements.txt